wizardsupreme/brain/README.md

    - Submit a pull request

 2. **Style Guidelines**
-   - Use markdown for documentation
+   - Use Markdown for documentation
    - Follow the existing structure
    - Include front matter in all pages
    - Keep descriptions concise and clear